esa/pagmo/doc/sphinx/tutorials/death_penalty.rst

         print(' Example of found x:\t' + str(best_x[0]))
         print(' Example of found constraints:\t' + str(prob_cec.compute_constraints((best_x[0]))))

-In this example, we have used two different meta-problems for each death penalty techniques, both contained in the prob_list variable.
+In this example, we have used two different meta-problems one for each death penalty techniques, both contained in the prob_list variable.
 By looking at the output given by the original problem and the first meta problem, it is important to see that the original constrained problem output has 6